tomascortes/work-of-breathing-UI/README.md

 # work-of-breathing-UI
-Softwares that alows you to obtain the value of the integration that representes the work of breathing.
+Software that alows you to obtain the value of the integration that representes the work of breathing.
 Providing a UI

 Interface created with Qt designer
 # dependencies